 In What We Ingest

 Foods and medications can also cause allergic reactions, some of which can be very severe.
 These reactions often start with localized tingling or itching and then may lead to rash or additional symptoms, such as swelling, nausea, vomiting, diarrhea, or difficulty breathing.
-The two most common allergens that are ingested are:
+Here are the two most common allergens that are ingested:

 - Foods: The most common food allergens are cow's milk, eggs, peanuts, tree nuts, wheat, soy, shellfish, finned fish, and sesame.
-Cow's milk, egg, wheat, and soy are most common in children, and are often outgrown over time.
+Cow's milk, egg, wheat, and soy allergies are most common in children and are often outgrown over time.
 The most common allergens in adults are peanut, tree nuts, and shellfish.
 It should be noted that gluten is not a common food allergy, and true gluten hypersensitivity, or celiac disease, is mediated by another type of antibody (not IgE but IgA) and also leads to a different host of symptoms (chronic abdominal discomfort, change in stool, etc.).